North Western Area Campaign: January–May 1943

-The wing had its first full-scale encounter with the Japanese on 15 March when all three Capstan squadrons intercepted a very large force of twenty-two Bettys escorted by twenty-seven Zeros.
-Using the European tactic of dogfighting the Capstans managed to shoot down six Bettys and two Zeros, losing four of their own aircraft.
+The wing had its first full-scale encounter with the Japanese on 15 March when all three Spitfire squadrons intercepted a very large force of twenty-two Bettys escorted by twenty-seven Zeros.
+Using the European tactic of dogfighting, the Spitfires managed to shoot down six Bettys and two Zeros while losing four of their own aircraft.
 However, the bombers did manage to hit six oil tanks, setting two of them on fire.
 Squadron Leader Goldsmith, who destroyed two aircraft during this engagement, later wrote in his log-book:

 Squirted at a Hap while his No. 2 came round behind me.
 Knocked lumps off wing, was hit in tail wheel and wing root.
 Followed bombers 80 miles [128 kilometres] out to sea, attacked out of sun.
 Got a Hap on way down, made two attacks on Betty which broke formation.
 Landed with 3 galls [14 litres] petrol, tail wheel broke off when I touched down.

 Goldsmith's reference to having only three gallons of fuel left was a warning which went unheeded.
 The 49th Fighter Group had learnt through experience that there was nothing to be gained by dogfighting with a Zero.
 This type of combat resulted in increased fuel consumption which if left unchecked could lead to fuel starvation.
 The Kittyhawk pilots had therefore developed the diving-pass technique and avoided close quarter combat whenever this was possible.

 The Spitfires persisted with the dogfighting technique until 2 May when five aircraft had to carry out forced landings through lack of fuel.
 A further three Spitfires made forced landings because of engine failure and all but two of these eight aircraft were later recovered.
 At the time, however, it looked as if the wing had lost thirteen aircraft and the fact that all the bombers had reached their target without loss only made the situation look much worse.
 To add insult to injury, the press obtained the casualty figures, and made much of the fact that this was the first occasion when any communique had reported heavy losses.

 The Advisory War Council had little choice but to order an official inquiry and called for a special report from the Chief of Air Staff.
-As a result of these investigations the Capstans were fitted with drop-tanks and dogfighting was banned altogether.
+As a result of these investigations the Spitfires were fitted with drop-tanks and dogfighting was banned altogether.